 Concert For A Cause

-WE tv and the NAACP are hosting a Concert For A Cause, Sept.
+WE tv and the NAACP are hosted a Concert For A Cause, Sept.
 18, 2014 7:00pm.
-WE tv talent and literacy advocates SWV, Erica Campbell and Traci Braxton will be performing live--and bringing awareness to the #NAACPreads campaign.
-To find out more, click here.
+WE tv talent and literacy advocates SWV, Erica Campbell and Traci Braxton performed live--bringing awareness to the #NAACPreads campaign.

 NAACP Reads Google Hangout On Air